predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

 Add a new walking strategy
 --------------------------

-{To add your own sampling strategy, the steps are almost similar to those for adding an embedding technique:
+To add your own sampling strategy, the steps are almost similar to those for adding an embedding technique:

 1. **Install the dependencies:** before you can install the dependencies of